nazhiba/my-notes-info/README.md

 <h3>14 July 2025</h3>
 <h6>Problem</h6>

-When running the application using Docker on a Windows operating system, the `nodejs` container fails to start and displays the error `[dumb-init] /start-vnc.sh: No such file or directory`.
-This issue is caused by differences in line-ending formats between Windows (CRLF) and the Linux environment inside the container (LF).
+The application experienced periodic crashes (<code>caught signal: 11</code>) after running for extended periods, indicating a memory leak or instability within the Puppeteer-controlled browser instance.
+The session refresh mechanism, intended to keep the session alive, introduced further complications: it would either destroy the session entirely (forcing a re-login) or redirect to an incorrect page after the refresh.
 <h6>Solved</h6>
+The session refresh logic in main.js was reworked to improve long-term stability.
+A periodic process now navigates the active browser page to about:blank, which effectively clears its resources and prevents memory leaks without destroying the underlying user session.
+Following this cleanup, the session is re-validated, and the page is then programmatically directed to its intended URL.
+This approach ensures the application remains stable and always maintains the correct navigational context after each refresh cycle.

+h3>14 July 2025</h3>
+<h6>Problem</h6>
+When building a Docker image from a Windows host, shell scripts copied into the container fail to execute, often with a "No such file or directory" error.
+This is caused by a mismatch in line-ending formats between Windows (CRLF) and the container's Linux environment (LF), which renders the scripts unreadable by the Linux shell.
+<h6>Solved</h6>
-Modified the `Dockerfile` to automatically convert the line endings for the `start-vnc.sh` file.
-The command `RUN sed -i 's/\r$//' /start-vnc.sh` was added immediately after the file is copied into the image.
-This ensures the script always has the correct format (LF) inside the container, removing the need to manually delete and recreate the file.
-The user only needs to rebuild the Docker image to apply the fix.
+The Dockerfile was modified to automatically convert script line endings during the image build process.
+A RUN command utilizing sed was added to strip the carriage return characters (\r) from the affected shell scripts immediately after they are copied into the image.
+This ensures the scripts use the correct Unix-style (LF) line endings and become executable within the container, fixing the issue permanently without requiring manual file conversion

 <h3>23 May 2025</h3>
 <h6>Problem</h6>